ipdk-io/networking-recipe/docs/guides/setup/tofino-setup-guide.md

 # Tofino Setup Guide

-## Overview

-This document explains how to install, build, and run the P4 Control Plane software on Tofino hardware.
+This document explains how to build, install, and run the P4 Control Plane software on Tofino hardware.

 Similar steps apply when running on the Tofino simulation model.
 Please see